Bon Iver: Live performances

-In live performances, Justin Vernon is joined live by Sean Carey (drums, vocals, piano), Michael Noyce (vocals, baritone guitar, guitar, violin) and Matthew McCaughan (bass, drums, vocals).
+In live performances, Justin Vernon is joined by Sean Carey (drums, vocals, piano), Michael Noyce (vocals, baritone guitar, guitar, violin) and Matthew McCaughan (bass, drums, vocals).
 Noyce was Vernon's guitar student during high school.
 Vernon uses various keyboard instruments during live performances including synthesisers such as a Dave Smith Instruments Prophet 6 and a Teenage Engineering OP-1, while during studio recordings his instruments have included a Steinway & Sons Model D Concert Grand Piano.

 Carey approached Vernon during one of the first Bon Iver shows, telling him he could play and sing all the songs.
-Thereafter, the two played a number of them together.
+Thereafter, the two played a number of songs together.
 McCaughan and Vernon met while on tour with indie rock band The Rosebuds in May 2007.

 Because of the extensive use of vocal harmony on the songs of For Emma, Forever Ago, Vernon was concerned that there would not be enough voices to duplicate the sound of the songs on the album in a live setting.
 To compensate for this problem in early performances, Vernon passed out lyrics for some songs to the audience to sing along to.
 In an interview with Pitchfork, Vernon described this dilemma.
 "I don't want to be the guy with an acoustic guitar singing songs, because that's boring for the most part.
 The song actually needs 80–500 people singing or whatever the vibe is of that room, it needs that fight."

 Bon Iver performed at Lollapalooza 2009.
 Bon Iver has also performed at Austin City Limits Music Festival, Glastonbury, Coachella, Øyafestivalen, Way Out West, Bonnaroo, Sasquatch! and All Points East among others.

 After the release of Bon Iver's second album, the live performances underwent a great deal of change.
 With older performances consisting of Vernon playing guitar, while Noyce, Carey, and McCaughan performed on varied instruments, the concerts following Bon Iver involved a much larger, full band.
 The new lineup consisted of the original four musicians, and included Rob Moose on violin and guitar (Antony and the Johnsons, The National), Mike Lewis on bass (Andrew Bird, Happy Apple), and a horn section including Reginald Pace, Colin Stetson (Tom Waits, Arcade Fire) and C.J.
 Camerieri (Rufus Wainwright, Sufjan Stevens) as well.
 On February 2, 2012 Sasquatch! announced Bon Iver as a headliner for their 2012 festival.

 Bon Iver appeared as the musical guest on Saturday Night Live on February 4, 2012, where they performed their songs "Holocene" and "Beth/Rest."

 During Bon Iver's Asia tour in late February to early March 2016—the first tour since 2012—the live band still consisted of Vernon, Carey, McCaughan and Lewis, in addition to frequent Vernon collaborator Andrew Fitzpatrick (All Tiny Creatures, Volcano Choir) on guitar, synths and vocals; and sisters Emily, Jessica and Camilla Staveley-Taylor, also known as the folk vocal trio The Staves, whose album If I Was was produced by Vernon.